21 Best Flies For Pennsylvania Steelhead: Plus Guide Flies

 Worm Flies

-I would guess that over the last 10 years, 75% of the big steelhead I’ve landed, (FYI, that thousands) were on a pink, red, or brown worm pattern.
+I would say that over the last ten years, 75% of the big steelhead I’ve landed, (FYI, that is thousands) were on a pink, red, or brown worm pattern.

 I like my worms to be 2.5 to 4 inches long.

-Also, as you can see in the above image, I tie my worms differently than store-bought worm flies (which still work well) or traditionally tied flies.
-Most anglers tie the hook in the middle of the worm, I tie it at the end of the worm.
+Pro Tip: Also, as you can see in the above image, I tie my worms differently than store-bought worm flies (which still work well).
+I do not put the hook in the middle like everyone else does.

 I do this for two reasons.
 First, tying the hook in the middle allows the worm to fold in half when it is pulled by the current.
 It is more prominent with long 3 to 4-inch worms.